 Prepare by reviewing Algebra I and Algebra II topics.

 Check the computer you are using to make sure that you have the supported browser configuration.
+NOTE: The latest version of Mozilla Firefox avoids problems that are plaguing Internet Explorer.

-You have two chances to take the placement test—you must wait at least a day to retake it.
+You have two chances to take the actual placement test—you must wait at least a day to retake it.
 It is advised that you take more time to do further studying.

 Once you start a test you must finish it in the given time period.